 - Simple to use and easy to understand

-I hope the above list will help you to find the most suitable calculator for you.
+The above list will help you find the most suitable calculator.
 You can pick the calculator based n its functionality and the budget.

 Sections that allow the use of Calculators in the ACT.

-The ACT has approved the use of calculators only in the Math portion of the test.
-The portion is divided into three sections.
+The ACT has approved using calculators only in the Math portion of the test, which is divided into three sections.

 You will require the calculator in the second and third sections.
-In the first section, you will be able to perform calculations using your basic knowledge.
-Using a calculator in the first field is sure to reduce your speed in the first section.
+In the first section, you can perform calculations using your basic knowledge.
+Using a calculator in the first field will reduce your speed in the first section.

 Tips to remember while buying a calculator for the ACT

-The best calculator that you should carry with you for the ACT test is the one that is approved by ACT guidelines, and you are well familiar with.
-Before attempting the test, you must be well-equipped and familiar with the calculator that you have decided to use for the ACT test.
+The best calculator you should carry for the ACT is the one approved by ACT guidelines that you are familiar with.
+Before attempting the test, you must be well-equipped and familiar with the calculator you have decided to use for the ACT.
 Hence, you must make a point to practice well the use and hacks of the calculator.

-Next, before you go out to buy the calculator, take a look at the calculator recommended for the ACT and compare them according to your needs.
-You can check out which calculator fits your budget and your function requirements.
-You can avoid unnecessarily going for the expensive ones if your needs are met by the budget-friendly calculator.
+Next, before buying the calculator, look at the calculator recommended for the ACT and compare them according to your needs.
+Then, you can check out which calculator fits your budget and function requirements.
+Finally, you can avoid unnecessarily going for the expensive ones if the budget-friendly calculator meets your needs.

-If you already own a calculator, here are a few tips to modify your calculators to make them acceptable for the ACT test:
+If you already own a calculator, here are a few tips to modify your calculators to make them acceptable for the ACT:

-- You must turn off any sound that is emitted by the calculator.
+- You must turn off any sound that the calculator emits.

 - Remove the paper tape from the calculator if there is any.